-We are a world leader in the delivery of innovative electronics manufacturing services (EMS).
-We operate a highly sophisticated global manufacturing network with operations in Asia, Europe and the Americas.
-We target leading industry original equipment manufacturers (OEMs), historically in the computing and telecommunications industries and increasingly in other manufacturing end markets, such as industrial, aerospace and defense, automotive and consumer electronics.
-Our expertise in quality, technology and supply chain management enables us to provide competitive advantages to our customers by improving time-to-market, scalability and manufacturing efficiency.
+We are a world leader in the delivery of innovative electronics manufacturing services.
+We operate a highly sophisticated global manufacturing network with operations in Asia, Europe and the Americas, providing a broad range of integrated services and solutions to leading original equipment manufacturers (OEMs).
+Celestica's expertise in quality, technology and supply chain management, and leadership in the global deployment of lean manufacturing principles, enables us to provide a competitive advantage to our customers by improving time-to-market, scalability and manufacturing efficiency.

 We provide our OEM customers with a broad range of services, including manufacturing, design, new product introduction, engineering services, supply chain management, printed circuit assembly (PCA), system assembly, direct order fulfillment, logistics and after-market services and support.
-We have built a customer base that is now comprised of over 160 OEMs, including such industry leaders as Avaya Inc., Cisco Systems, Inc., EMC Corporation, Hewlett-Packard Corporation, IBM, Lucent Technologies Inc., Motorola, Inc., NEC Corporation and Sun Microsystems, Inc. During 2003, our top ten customers represented 73% of our total revenue.
+We have built a customer base that is now comprised of over 200 OEMs, including such industry leaders as Avaya Inc., Cisco Systems, Inc., EMC Corporation, Hewlett-Packard Corporation, IBM Corporation, Lucent Technologies Inc., Motorola, Inc., NEC Corporation and Sun Microsystems, Inc. During 2004, our top ten customers represented 65% of our total revenue.

-For the year ended December 31, 2003 and the quarter ended March 31, 2004, we had revenue of approximately \$6.7 billion and \$2.0 billion, respectively.
+For the year ended December 31, 2004 and the quarter ended March 31, 2005, we had revenue of approximately \$8.84 billion and \$2.15 billion, respectively.